algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x57 {uint8 start position} {uint8 length}
 - Pops: *... stack*, []byte
 - Pushes: []byte
 - pop a byte-array A. For immediate values in 0..255 S and L: extract a range of bytes from A starting at S up to but not including S+L, push the substring result.
+If L is 0, then extract to the end of the string.
 If S or S+L is larger than the array length, the program fails
 - LogicSigVersion >= 5

 ## extract3